 Bangkok and Chiang Mai are two of the most famous cities in Thailand.
-Bangkok, the bustling capital, is the heart of central Thailand and home to the largest international airport.
+Bangkok, the bustling capital, is the heart of central Thailand and the starting point for many Thailand itineraries.
 So what’s going on in Chiang Mai in northern Thailand?

-Chiang Mai is the cultural capital of Thailand, and home to incredible temples, jungle, and a more laid-back pace of life.
+Chiang Mai is the cultural capital of Thailand and home to incredible temples, jungles, and a more laid-back pace of life.
 With a population of only 131,000 people, it’s dwarfed by the masses of Bangkok (8.2 million).
 Neighboring towns in the mountains, Pai and Chiang Rai, are also home to amazing natural wonders and breathtaking temples.

 If you’re planning a trip to Thailand, don’t just visit Bangkok and southern Thailand.
 Spend one week in Northern Thailand to experience jungles, sunrises, temples, and trekking!

 Because of the contrast between northern and southern Thailand, it’s worth spending time in both parts of the country.
 There are several ways to get between the two hub cities: Bangkok and Chiang Mai.